 - Looking for opportunities to physically re-purpose unused space for leisure, culture, arts, and to build stronger communities.

-- Look for opportunities to develop high streets and town centres as community hubs, bringing together libraries, local services, markets, retail, hospitality and visitor attractions, alongside residential, transport hubs and workspace wherever possible.
+- Developing high streets and town centres as community hubs, bringing together libraries, local services, markets, retail, hospitality and visitor attractions, alongside residential, transport hubs and workspace wherever possible.

-- Create Landlord Forums in towns to try and work collaboratively with property owners on plans to bring vacant or under-used property back in to use.
+- Starting new Landlord Forums in towns to try and work collaboratively with property owners on plans to bring vacant or under-used property back in to use.

-- Work with the LEP and Marketing Cheshire to strengthen our marketing of local areas.
+- Working with the LEP and Marketing Cheshire to strengthen our marketing of local areas.